 Your reverse proxy administrator can help you setup a reverse proxy in front of IQ Server.

 Another option is to accept HTTPS connections directly without a reverse proxy.

-Figure 4: Direct inbound https connection
+Figure 4: Graphic showing a direct inbound HTTPS connection

 Embedded with the IQ Server is the web container Eclipse Jetty.
 Jetty handles inbound HTTPS connections on behalf of IQ Server.

 Jetty HTTPS connector configuration is via the IQ Server

 config.yml file.
 No adjustment of Java system properties such as

 javax.net.ssl.trustStore are required to make this option work.

 The basic ingredients to setup direct HTTPS connectors are: